IBRice101/IBRice101.github.io/Talks/Warez/index.md

 ### Audiobooks

-Something of note here, the author of the ruleset for Audiobooks makes the distinction between DAISY and Non-DAISY versions of audiobooks, this wasn't something I was aware of before but DAISY (Digital Accessible Information System) audiobooks are for those with visual impairments and other disabilities that prevent them from reading books, whereas non-DAISY audiobooks are more traditional, you know, your Audible books etc. Due to their separate standard, DAISY audiobooks have additional rules a cracker must follow.
+Something of note here, the author of the rule set for Audiobooks makes the distinction between DAISY and Non-DAISY versions of audiobooks, this wasn't something I was aware of before but DAISY (Digital Accessible Information System) audiobooks are for those with visual impairments and other disabilities that prevent them from reading books, whereas non-DAISY audiobooks are more traditional, you know, your Audible books etc. Due to their separate standard, DAISY audiobooks have additional rules a cracker must follow.
 Sure they may be pirates but they would never break the Disability Discrimination Act!!!
 (Accessibility does actually seem to be very important for these guys)

 The normal MP3 releasing rules apply here except for the following: